Tutor Resources

 Portland Literacy Council - Serving the Portland area, but with programming that is relevant to a wide audience.

+The Tacoma Area Literacy Council (TALC) is an all-volunteer, 501 (c)3 organization that provides FREE one-to-one English literacy tutoring to adults in Pierce County.
 Our program is designed to meet the needs and goals of adults by providing the reading and comprehension skills necessary to deal with everyday life.
 The relationship between the tutor and adult learner constitutes the heart of our program.
-Many of our learners have had great difficulty in standard classroom situations and yet are motivated and willing to work.
-A commitment to one-to-one tutoring can produce amazing results and open doors to success for the first time in someone’s life.
+Many of our learners have had great difficulty in standard classroom situations, yet are motivated and willing to work.
+A commitment to one-to-one tutoring can produce amazing results and open doors to success for our learners, perhaps for the first time in their lives.
 Training is provided to adult volunteers who want to help others gain the literacy skills necessary to function successfully in our complex society.
 No previous teaching experience is necessary.